 Railroad name CSX (NASDAQ:CSX) is another one of the trade war stocks that has been tough to pin down.
 On the one hand, more self-reliance on domestic production of commodities drives demand for coast-to-coast shipping.
 On the other hand, much of the shipping of goods within the United States was of goods delivered from China.

 So far the impact of the trade war appears to be net-neutral, in terms of demand for freight services.

-But, with the stock up 27% for the past year thanks to perceived demand growth — it’s mostly higher shipping prices driving rail delivery revenue higher — the routing of more commodity purchases through maritime ports would easily lead investors to doubt the continued strength of CSX stock.
+But, with the stock up 23% this year thanks to perceived demand growth — it’s mostly higher shipping prices driving rail delivery revenue higher — the routing of more commodity purchases through maritime ports would easily lead investors to doubt the continued strength of CSX stock.

 Dollar General (DG)